aquaslvt/nori.io/README.md

 nori.io is a short stack-based esolang named after a stray cat I found!

-The iterpreter reads the program left-to-right, character per character, and always moves right.
+The interpreter reads the program left-to-right, character per character, and always moves right.

 ## Commands